Winter Savings: 50% Off Select Items or Special Financing! Click Here for Details.

 Peeling Interior Paint

-When condensation manages to form on the walls, you might experience peeling paint.
+When condensation on the windows in winter manages to form on the walls, you might experience peeling paint.
 This is a sign that there is a prolonged moisture and humidity problem inside the home that must be corrected.

 How to Correct Winter Window Condensation